 Why study Advanced Medical Imaging Technology : Magnetic Resonance Imaging?

-The Advanced Medical Imaging Technology (AMIT) Magnetic Resonance Imaging (MRI) certificate program provides an avenue for post-baccalaureate students who are unable to pursue a second baccalaureate or an advanced degree.
+The Advanced Medical Imaging Technology (AMIT) Magnetic Resonance Imaging (MRI) certificate program provides an avenue for post associate (baccalaureate preferred) students who are unable to pursue a second baccalaureate or an advanced degree.

 Magnetic resonance imaging (MRI) is a technique that uses a magnetic field and radio waves to create detailed images of the organs and tissues within your body.
 These techniques are used to diagnosis disease and analyze human anatomy.